v2sCollections/Constellation/README.md

 - ⛔This Collection only supports the Steam Version of Starfield.
 - Start with a fresh install of Starfield.
 - Make sure the game is installed on an SSD.
+- If you have never launched the game or you have reinstalled the game launch the game at least once to generate the required files.&#x20;

 ***